DanielFGray/reactblog/content/posts/my-ssg.md

   .subscribe(console.log)
 ```

-This has 90% of the functionality I wanted, all that is lft is writing each item in the stream to disk.
+This has 90% of the functionality I wanted, all that is left is writing each item in the stream to disk.
 This is where things got ugly.

 # Writing to disk